-Alaska initial jobless claims down but well above average
+Alaska initial jobless claims down, but well above average

 The state announced Wednesday it would begin lifting in phases restrictions on health care activities but included screening and other steps that are to be taken before certain procedures are conducted.
 Some procedures may require that a patient be tested beforehand.

+Dunleavy said he often hears reaction to what’s happening, not just with the virus and the economy but also with social distancing.
+He said the matter is not being taken lightly.

-Dunleavy said he doesn’t take lightly any of the actions the state has taken so far.
-“I don’t care to be restrictive.
+“I don’t care to be restricted.
 I like my freedom.
 That’s why I live in Alaska,” he said Wednesday.

-He said the goal is to get to as close to normal as possible, as soon as possible — “just have to be very careful that we don’t put the health care consideration last.”
+Dunleavy said the goal is to get to as close to normal as possible, as soon as possible — “just have to be very careful that we don’t put the health care consideration last.”

-Note: This story has been corrected to show Dunleavy said he does not like to be restricted.